gk646/magique/README.md

 `magique` is a **C++ 20** beginner-friendly cross-platform 2D game engine for programmers (or those yet to be!).
 It's carefully designed to be **intuitive and easy to learn**, at installation through development and up to sharing the finished game.
 By using a small **stack of proven libraries** and many **custom crafted modules** it aims to answer all game development needs in definitive way both in **performance and usability**.

 Join the [official discord](https://discord.gg/YAsvnxAmX7) for help, bug reports and discussions.
+Checkout the[ official YouTube channel](https://www.youtube.com/@magique-engine) for spotlights, development sessions and tutorials.

 ---